 Safe working loads are clearly listed on every wheel’s product page.

-- load that cannot be distributed evenly against the tread of the wheel
+- Loads that cannot be distributed evenly against the wheel's tread

-With eight varieties of double flanged wheels and six varieties of single flanged wheels normally kept in stock, Reliance Foundry has the wheel solution to fill the requirements of most applications.
-To learn the safe working loads of Reliance Foundry's steel wheels, visit their informative, industrial cart wheel website.
+We normally carry eight varieties of double flanged wheels and two varieties of single flanged wheels in stock; it's likely we'll have the wheel you need.
+If you need a wheel that is a little out of the ordinary, we will source the best manufacturer to make quality custom wheels for you and a reasonable price.
+To learn the safe working load of Reliance Foundry's steel wheels, visit our informative, industrial cart wheel website.

 About Reliance Foundry Co.
 Ltd.